sergemr/React-ChatBot-OSM/README.md

 9. **Internationalization and Localization**:

-   - If your application will be used by users from different regions, consider implementing internationalization (i18n) and localization (l10n) support.
-   - Use libraries like react-i18next for handling translations and locale-specific content.
+   - The use of libraries like react-i18next for handling translations and locale-specific content are welcomed.

 10. **Documentation**:
     - Document the installation process, configuration options, and usage instructions for developers who want to contribute or use your application.